-Empathy is the character trait where one is really putting themselves in someone else’s place.
+Empathy is the ability to really put yourself in someone else’s shoes and feel the way they are feeling.
 It’s more than just sympathy and feeling sorry for another person.
-It’s putting yourself in another’s shoes and truly trying to understand what they are going through.
+It’s truly trying to understand what they are going through.
 This is a hard concept for young people (and even some adults) to grasp.
-Can you teach empathy?
-I have been asked that so many times as a parent and a teacher.
-Yes, you absolutely can.
+So can you teach empathy?
+The good news is that yes, you absolutely can.
 There are many ways to teach empathy in your classroom.
 The earlier you start, the more likely students are going to exhibit empathetic characteristics in their own lives.

-Module 7 in The Encouraging Classroom focuses on the character trait of empathy.
-Here are some great ways how to teach empathy in the classroom.
+An entire module in our Social Emotional Learning Curriculum focuses on the character trait of empathy.
+Here are some ideas that come directly from that module to show you how to teach empathy in the classroom.

 Have your students make paper dolls to illustrate their own emotions.
-Each doll template in The Encouraging Classroom comes with several different emotions.
+Each doll template in The Social Emotional Learning Curriculum comes with several different emotions.
 Your students will be able to use these dolls when you are teaching about empathy in the classroom.
 Some activities you may want to try with the dolls include: